What Is Cavity Wall Insulation?

 Pumped Insulation

-It's generally preferred for retrofits because it's less invasive, making it a faster, more affordable, and less disruptive option for homeowners.
+It is generally preferred for retrofits because it is less invasive, making it a faster, more affordable, and less disruptive option for homeowners.

 There are different types of pumped insulation available:

-• Pumped Foam: This involves a polyurethane foam that expands significantly as it dries, ensuring complete filling of the cavity and eliminating air gaps.
-Pressurized polyurethane foam is particularly useful for cavity walls that already have some insulation, as it can fill any remaining spaces or address issues like sagging.
+• Pumped foam: This involves a polyurethane foam that expands significantly as it dries, ensuring complete filling of the cavity and eliminating air gaps.
+Pressurised polyurethane foam is particularly useful for cavity walls that already have some insulation, as it can fill any remaining spaces or address issues like sagging.

 Mineral Wool Polystyrene Board Cavity Wall Insulation